minetest/irrlicht/README.md

 The Irrlicht Engine is an open source realtime 3D engine written in C++.

-This is a fork by the [Minetest](https://github.com/minetest) developers that contains features, customizations and fixes specifically for use in Minetest.
+This is a fork by the [Minetest](https://github.com/minetest) developers that was stripped-down and customized specifically for use in Minetest.
+It is intentionally not compatible to upstream and is planned to be eventually absorbed into Minetest.

 Build
 -----